mdekstrand/happylog/README.md

 In 0.3, Happylog changed to use Fern instead of its own log target.
 It will eventually expose Fern dispatchers to allow for more thorough log configuration.

+It also no longer requires log guard objects; it maintains an internal `MultiProgress` and allows progress bars to be added to them.
+Code using happylog should usually not use `MultiProgress` directly.

 ## Acknowledgements

 Copyright &copy; 2020–2022 Boise State University.
 Distributed under the MIT